Rules

 Where rules can be applied

-Proxy rules apply only to a single proxy.
-Use them for proxy-specific access, testing rules before rolling them out, or different policies per integration.
+Proxy rules apply only to requests through a specific proxy.
+Use them for proxy-specific behaviour, testing rules before rolling them out, or different policies per integration.

 Regex examples that work